cawel/notes-binder/en/documentaries/The Story of India/Episode 2 - The Power of Ideas.md

 * earth
 * ether

-## In the ritual universe, order is vital, and so it was with society in the 5th century BC:
+## Order in society was dicted by the ritual universe
+* so it was with society in the 5th century BC:
   * know your place in the order
   * perform the necessary rituals
   * fulfil your duty whatever cast you're born into

 ## Birth of conscience in the 5th century BC
-* putting ethics at the centre of the world
+* putting ethics at the centre of the world, e.g.:
   * China: Confucius and Laozi
   * Mediterranea: Greek philosophers
   * Israel: old Testament prophets

 ## Buddha
 * came from a world of magnificence
 * high cast, he had everything
 * he left behind wife and family, set out on the road, seeking truth
-* 6 years he wandered until he reached Bodh Gaya in North East India (most important of the main four pilgrimage sites related to the life of Gautama Buddha)
+* 6 years he wandered until he reached Bodh Gaya in North East India (most important of the main 4 pilgrimage sites related to the life of Gautama Buddha)
-* today nearly 400 million people are Buddhist (many in Burma, Korea, China), i.e. the 4th in numbers (after Christianity, Islam, and secular/agnostic/atheist adherents)
+* today nearly 400 million people are Buddhist (many in Burma, Korea, China)
+* Buddhism is the 4th 'religion' in numbers (after Christianity, Islam, and secular/agnostic/atheist adherents)

 ## 4 noble truths of Buddhism:
 * the nature of the human condition is suffering